 As we move into abstracted modes of communication such as texts, tweets, and emoji, we should examine, meditate upon and explore the impact this communication upon our ability to connect with each other.
 By highlighting emoji as creative medium we start to unpack the millions of Emoji texts and messages sent every day, and what might be emerging as a meaning-making tool beyond the chat log.
 I think of the Hikikomori in Japan, a group of mostly young men in Japan who do not leave their house and live with their parents.
 Combine this with Japan’s declining birth rate and young people who are losing interest in romantic partnerships and we begin to see the effects of technological disassociation.
 I do not think it is a coincidence that Emoji is Japanese.
 There is a connection between people moving away from intimacy and connection as we begin to mediate our communication through more abstracted and reduced forms or technological communications.
 Read more about the process and research in my final paper here.

-In order to further explore Emoji I co-founded the World Translation Foundation.
-The WTF was founded in 2013 by Niki Selken and Cara DeFabio as a way to promote, explore, and translate the written word into the pictorial alphabet of Emoji.
-The WTF has been featured in publications such at Yahoo Tech and Buzzfeed.
+In order to further explore Emoji I co-founded the Emoji Foundation in 2013 as a way to promote, explore, and translate the written word into the pictorial alphabet of Emoji.

 The Emoji Dictionary

-The Emoji Dictionary is the first crowdsourced Emoji resource on the web.
-Similar to Wikipedia, we rely on the community to share, build and define the Emoji that have so long remained shrouded in mystery.
+The Emoji Dictionary is Emoji Foundation's flagship project, It is the first crowdsourced Emoji resource on the web.
+Similar to Wikipedia, it relies on the community to share, build and define the Emoji that have so long remained shrouded in mystery.
 As the Emoji Dictionary grows so will our understanding of the myriad of meanings these symbols have for thousands of people across the world.
-It is a mobile, responsive, website built with PHP and MySQL that allows users to search and add their own definitions to each of the Emoji.
+The Emoji Dictionary has received over 1 million visitors since Jan 2017 alone.

 I am creating a database, website, and resource hub for art and thinking around these new communication forms.
 The project is called The World Translation Foundation.